1904 Western University of Pennsylvania football team: Season recap

 The alumni of the Western University of Pennsylvania realized they needed to organize an Athletic Association to reverse the state of athletics at the school.
 WUP was determined that the 1904 football season would not be a replay of 1903.
-On December 7th a formal group was established and the elected executive committee members pledged to raise money to place a winning football team on the field.
+On December 7 a formal group was established and the elected executive committee members pledged to raise money to place a winning football team on the field.
 Coach Mosse agreed to coach the team.
 His vision was to have at the least an athletic dorm and training table for the players.
-The Association promised to raise two thousand dollars and on December 16th executive committee member Samuel Hunter presented the plan to the Collegiate and Engineering students.
+The Association promised to raise two thousand dollars and on December 16 executive committee member Samuel Hunter presented the plan to the Collegiate and Engineering students.
 He also suggested that the students contribute by adding a five dollar fee to their tuition.
 The initial money would benefit the football program until it was turning a profit and then the money would benefit all the sports.
 The student response was positive.
 The new Chancellor Samuel B. McCormick and the faculty were supportive.
 Pirate owner, Barney Dreyfuss leased the use of Exposition Park for the home games for a percentage of the gate.
 While the alumni and students were raising money, Coach Mosse was actively recruiting some college football veterans.
-When school opened in the fall the following players were enrolled in the University and competing for positions on the team: Henry Boisseau and Leslie Waddill from Missouri State Normal; Omar Mehl from Washburn College; Joe Thompson, Joe Edgar, Jud Schmidt, Arthur McKean and Walter East from Geneva College; Theodore Perry from State College; and Walter Ritchie from Illinois Wesleyan.
+When school opened in the fall the following players were enrolled in the university and competing for positions on the team: Henry Boisseau and Leslie Waddill from Missouri State Normal; Omar Mehl from Washburn College; Joe Thompson, Joe Edgar, Jud Schmidt, Arthur McKean and Walter East from Geneva College; Theodore Perry from State College; and Walter Ritchie from Illinois Wesleyan.
 Coach Mosse and Manager Charles Gans managed to put together a ten-game schedule that only had one road game.
 The Western University hired Frank Hinkey to assist Coach Mosse in late October.
 The ex-Yale captain was the line coach for two weeks.
 The culmination of all this hard work by the Administration, Alumni Assn., students, and head coach Arthur Mosse was winning the unofficial 1904 Football Championship of Western Pennsylvania.
 In its second season under head coach Arthur Mosse, the team compiled a 10–0 record, shut out nine of its opponents, and outscored all opponents by a total of 406 to 5.

+Notably, 1904 marked the first season where WUP/Pitt, Penn State, and West Virginia played a full round robin.
+Thus, 1904 marked the first season of the Big Three championship.